stephenlutes/northpole/docs/parsers.rst

     Parses the given string by splitting by newline characters and returning the first string.

-    :param data: The data read from the input.txt file
+    :param data: The input data for the challenge.
     :type data: str

     :return: The data parsed into a single string.